Healthy snacks for teens

 1. Rosemary, garlic & chilli popcorn

-Popcorn is a teen favourite, and with good reason – it's the perfect accompaniment to a movie night but is equally as delicious packed up in tupperware for an on-the-go nibble.
+Popcorn is a teen favourite, and with good reason – it's the perfect accompaniment to a movie night but is equally as delicious packed up in a storage container for an on-the-go nibble.
 Try this savoury flavour combination for a low-sugar option – we've used garlic and rosemary, and you can vary the chilli levels to please your teenager's palate.

 2. Nutty chicken satay strips